nais/dependencytrack/README.md

 ## Local development

+Run your local instance of dependencytrack with the following command:
+`make compose`

 A docker-compose file is available for local development.
 Please duplicate .env.sample as .env and provide the necessary values.
 The users.yaml file allows for the creation of pre-installed users for automated testing purposes.
 You can access the [Dependencytrack UI](http://localhost:9000).

+The API is available at [depdendencytrack-api](http://localhost:9001).

 ### Swagger